 What was the Armistice?

-Four years of hardship at home and the news of military defeats led to social unrest and revolutions in Germany, and the Kaiser abdicated in November.
+Four years of hardship at home and the news of military defeats led to social unrest and revolutions in Germany, and Kaiser Wilhelm II abdicated in November 1918.
 With a weakening military and no support on the home front, the Germans had to sign on the Allies’ terms.

 What were the terms?

 The Armistice stipulated that the Germans evacuate occupied territory in France and Belgium.
 The Allies occupied the area ten kilometres east of the Rhine and declared the rest of the Rhineland region a demilitarised zone.
 They also insisted that the German military surrender war material such as planes, ships and machine guns.
 The Allies wanted to ensure that the Germans could not resume the war if the long-term peace negotiations broke down.

 What were the results?

 The British, French and Belgians each administrated different areas of the Rhineland while the Treaty of Versailles was negotiated.
 The Allies also maintained their naval blockade until the final peace settlement.
 This meant that it was difficult for Germany to import food, making the existing food shortage worse.
 The German people saw this as an injustice, which contributed to negative feelings towards the Allied nations in the inter-war period.